shariq1989/cookbook/content/recipe/Channa_Masala.md

 * Onion and Tomato Masala: The slow-cooked onion and tomatoes, along with ginger, garlic, and green chilis, bring so much flavor to the dish.

 * Garam Masala: India is a vast country with varying sub-cultures, and as a result, Indian food differs from region to region.
 The same thing applies to specific spices used as well.
-For example, garam masala is a necessary ingredient for butter chicken, but each garam masala blend differs depending on its origin.
 For this reason, I suggest making garam masala at home, so you can control the amount of each spice used in the mix and cater it specifically to your preferences.
+Here is the [garam masala](https://www.jamilghar.com/recipe/pakistani_garam_masala/) we make in our home.
 If you choose to go the store-bought route, I suggest [Rani](https://amzn.to/3qNCcQk), Spice House, or Penzey’s garam masala.

 #### What equipment do I need to make this recipe?